leandrocp/mdex/PROGRESS.md

 7. emits only new or changed ids

-At EOF, MDEx parses the original cumulative source once without temporary fragment completion and emits the final open id.
+At EOF, MDEx parses the original cumulative source once without temporary fragment completion and emits only ids whose AST changed.
 The final keyed documents reconstruct the same HTML as a normal full-source parse.

 This design preserves document-wide behavior.
 A link or footnote definition near the end can change an earlier AST, so MDEx emits that earlier id again.